martaferrer/Boardgames/README.md

  * Random forest regressor
 After running the script and output text file will be created with the outcomes from the models.
 ### 5. Explain your findings with others
-A Medium blog is available where all the findings are explained.
+A Medium blog is available [here](https://mferresu.medium.com/lets-play-60b2993df65a) explining some of the performed steps and obtained results.

 ## Project structure